nishidy/myPrivoxy/README.md

 Currently, MySQL, PostgreSQL(hstore enabled), MongoDB and redis are available.
 You can configure anything in config file, which means you do not even need to restart the program to change parameters and/or database.

-Additionally, myPrivoxy can create bag-of-words for you so that you can quickly process them as part of text analysis.
+Additionally, myPrivoxy can create bag-of-words for you so that you can quickly start to process them as part of text analysis.
 You can also specify some parameters in config file for bag-of-words.

 #Version